besingamkb/RustyFetch/README.md

-todo make this is a wasm
+todo make this as wasm